Test Drive

 Balanced Opel

-And yet, as the test results accumulated, the Opel representative began to significantly outperform its competitors from Japan, Korea and France.
-The Insignia Sports Tourer is in fact the most balanced model of all compared.
-This also includes the internal volume and functionality of the furniture in the cabin, where passengers feel most comfortable.
-This is facilitated by especially comfortable seats in Opel, which can only be compared with Renault seats.
-It's the same with comfort on the road: thanks to the optional FlexRide chassis, the vehicle is transported confidently and comfortably (even when loaded) with minimal body tilt.
+And what is it, after all, as the test results accumulated, the Opel representative began to significantly outpace its competitors from Japan, Korea and France.
+The Insignia Sports Tourer is actually the most balanced model among all those compared.
+This also includes the interior volume and functionality of the furniture in the cabin, where passengers feel most comfortable.
+This is facilitated by the particularly comfortable seats in the Opel, which can only be compared with Renault seats.
+The same applies to comfort on the road: thanks to the optional FlexRide chassis, the car is transported confidently and comfortably (even when loaded) with minimal body tilt.

 This impression is reinforced by a closer acquaintance with the Insignia.
 It takes dynamic corners, understeer only in extreme cases, shows a low tendency to nervous reactions when changing loads and thus definitely inspires confidence.
 These manners are well suited for steering that has a light ride yet is eager to share feedback, demonstrating successful balance.